-Florida school board rejects recognizing LGBT+ month
+Florida school board votes down recognizing LGBTQ+ month

 Outside the school board’s headquarters, where people waited to speak during the meeting, a group of Proud Boys got into a loud argument with someone hoisting a trans flag, the Miami Herald reported.

-“There is an election year and the anti-LGBTQ+ rhetoric is a tool used by some to spread misinformation,” board member Baez Geller said.
+“There is an election year and the anti-LGBTQ+ rhetoric is a tool used by some to spread misinformation,” board member Lucia Baez Geller said.
 “This is just plain disinformation.”

 She told the newspaper the measure “is mostly to recognize the dignity and the respect for each other.”
 She also noted that seniors could opt out of learning about the two Supreme Court cases — Obergefell v.
 Hodges, which recognizes same-sex marriage, and Bostock v.
 Clayton County, which says an employer can’t fire someone for being gay or transgender.

 Throughout the year, other months are recognized to teach students about history, including Hispanic Heritage, Black history and women’s history.
-October is National LGBT+ History Month.
+October is National LGBT History Month.

-Last year, the school board recognized LGBT+ month, but did not include the provision to add the two Supreme Court cases.
+Last year, the school board recognized LGBTQ month, but did not include the provision to add the two Supreme Court cases.

+School Board member Christ Fraga, who was the lone opponent of recognizing LGBTG month last year, said she thinks “endorsing and putting it out as something that everyone has to participate in does start to cross a line of imposition onto family values.”

+Among those who opposed the measure, some said it went against their religious beliefs while others said the board was abiding in the indoctrination and sexual abuse of children.
+Some falsely claimed the measure would adopt new curriculum for students to learn about LGBTQ+ issues without parental consent.

 The Miami-Dade public school system is the nation’s fourth largest, with 331,500 students.